tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 1. **command name** which is matched against the sequence command sent, if the command name matches, corresponding block provided is executed
-2. **block** of code which contains logic to act on the sequence command.
+2. **block** of code which contains logic to act on the Observe command.

 Kotlin
 : @@snip [HandlersExample.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/HandlersExample.kts) { #onObserve }